 Native American Jewelry with Meaning

-Animals, sun, moon, and nature plays a big role in Native American cultures.
-In Native American Indian jewelry earrings and art, you will always see representations, symbols and totemic designs of animals and nature.
-Each animal and nature has meaning and stories behind that goes back centuries told from father to son.
+Native American jewelry with meaning; Animals, the sun, the moon, and nature play a big role in Native American cultures.
+In Native American Indian jewelry earrings and art, you will always see representations, symbols, and totemic designs of animals and nature.
+Each animal and nature have meaning and stories behind it which go back centuries told from father to son.

 For example, the bear is a symbol of power, strength, and healing.
 The Bear is held in high respect by all, as it is beloved as an elder family member of the human race.
 When hunted and killed the body of the bear was generally taken to the chief’s dwelling and showered in eagle down, which is a gracious symbol of welcoming friendship.

 There is no meaning if you are not fully into Native American culture.
 There is no real connection if you don’t know what you are doing.
 If you want to know what the eagle represents?
 In a word; God.
 But that is just one word.
 Here are a few more: The power, the challenge, the knowledge, nature, culture, the connection, the bridge.
 The eagle can represent many things, depending on the tribe.
 The circle can represent life.
 The eagle is the master of the sky, carries prayers, and is known for itch courage and wisdom.

 Native American metalwork jewelry, before colonization, the metalwork used in Native American bracelet making was fairly simple.
 The craftsmen would mainly hammer metals such as silver and copper to make jewelry pieces such as pendants, earrings, and even necklaces.
 They would then etch the design on the surface of the metal.